GoBlog

 Clarify your setting

-What vs Why on an admissions essay
+What vs Why on a College Admissions Essay

 What vs Why ratio breakdown

 Next, follow the 2-sentence rule.
-Don’t go more than 2 sentences without using the words “I” or “Me”.
+Don’t go more than 2 sentences without using the words “I” or “me.”
 Remember, the story is about you, you, and you.

-Finally, please read it out loud.
-I know that it can sometimes be cringey to read out your own work.
+Finally, read it out loud.
+I know it can sometimes be cringey to read out your own work.
 This is exactly the feeling that you want to get comfortable with.
-Once you read it out loud, you can feel what your essay is saying and how that’s going to make the readers feel.
+Once you read it out loud, you can feel what your essay is saying and how that’s going to make readers feel.

-I therefore hope that this has helped you start, edit, or even polish your essays.
-If you want some more advanced techniques, check out our YouTube video here, where we give in depth examples of all of the concepts discussed here and more.
+I hope that this has helped you write, edit, and polish your essays.
+For more advanced techniques, check out our YouTube channel, where we give in-depth examples of all of the concepts discussed here and more.

 See you soon!